datacommonsorg/data/docs/life_of_a_dataset.md

 to map location entities in your dataset to Data Commons entities and measures in your dataset to Data Commons statistical variables.

+## Import Design Review

+Begin by making sure you've completed the import document template (as per the [README.md](README.md)) and worked with the DC team to review your design.
+Once your schema mapping/statistical variable (SV) categories have been reviewed and finalized, proceed to the next section on how to define your SVs.

 ## Define Statistical Variables

 If you are adding new types of data to the knowledge graph, you might need to